kubevela/kubevela.github.io/docs/platform-engineers/operations/o11y/logging.md

 ### nginx access log analysis

-If your application is a nginx gateway, the `stdout-logs` trait provide the capability to parse nginx [combined](https://docs.nginx.com/nginx/admin-guide/monitoring/logging/) format log to json format as follows:
+If your application is an nginx gateway, the `stdout-logs` trait provide the capability to parse nginx [combined](https://docs.nginx.com/nginx/admin-guide/monitoring/logging/) format log to json format as follows:

 ```yaml
 apiVersion: core.oam.dev/v1beta1